Zikr

 Sufism is a mystical tradition.
 It is described as “the religion of the heart.” The prayers are usually spoken/sung in Arabic.
 Western Sufism was introduced by Pir-O-Murshid Hazrat Inayat Khan, who was a teacher of Murshid Samuel Lewis, who originated the Dances of Universal Peace.

-There is a monthly Zikr on the 3rd Saturday of each month.
+There is a monthly Zikr on the 3rd Saturday of each month in Denver

 7 PM Mountain Time